Energy saving tips: working from home with kids

-- Close the doors to empty rooms in your homes when running heaters or air conditioners, so you only temperature-control the areas that need it.
+- Close the doors to empty rooms when running heaters or air conditioners, so you only temperature-control the areas in your home that need it.

-- If you have a home office, make the most of the natural light and try to avoid using halogen downlights.
-Artificial lighting and looking at a screen all day can cause dry eyes or sore shoulders.
+- If you have a home office, make the most of the natural light rather than turning on the lights.
+Artificial lighting and looking at a screen all day may cause sore, dry eyes.

 - If you have a smart meter, follow your home’s energy usage in AGL’s My Account and see what times of the day you use the most – it may uncover ways for you to save.

-- Use your devices during the sunniest times of the day, when your solar panels are working hard to produce free electricity for you.
+- If you have home solar panels, use your devices during the sunniest times of the day, when your panels are working hard to produce free electricity for you.

-- If you and your loved ones are binge-watching a TV series, make a commitment to watch it together – once!
-Otherwise, it could be multiple people watching the same show at different times using the TV unnecessarily.
+- If you and your loved ones are binge-watching a TV series, make a commitment to watch it together!
+Otherwise, there could be multiple people watching the same show at different times increasing screen time unnecessarily.